 Eva Hesse was a leading Post-Minimalist artist whose brief career was cut short by her death from a brain tumor at the age of thirty-four.
 Hesse belonged to a group of New York artists, who – at the end of the 1960s – rebelled against Minimalism and made art known as “process art.”
-Her sculptures consisted of organic or draped forms, which challenged the idea of the art object as static and durable.
-Hesse created her Post-Minimal Art using floppy, unstable materials such as latex, fiberglass, and plastics in opposition to the rigid geometry of hard, industrial materials used in the male-dominated art of that time.
+Her sculptures consisted of organic or draped forms and challenged the idea of an art object having to be stable and durable.
+She created her Post-Minimal art with floppy, unstable materials such as latex, fiberglass, and plastic in opposition to the rigid geometry of the hard, industrial materials used in the male-dominated art of that time.

 Hesse studied at the the Art Students League and Cooper Union.
 She received her B.A. in 1959 from the Yale School of Art, where she studied under Bauhaus artist Josef Albers and was influenced by Abstract Expressionism.
 After graduating, Hesse painted dark expressionistic self-portraits, that reflected the emotional turbulence in her life.
 Her works in the early 1960s were abstract paintings and drawings, which possibly were drafts to her later sculptures.